 While ChangeTip also crawls Twitter, Google+, GitHub, Tumblr, and more, Reddit is by far the most popular social website that makes use of its awesome functionality.
 ChangeTip operates as a bridge between these websites and your Bitcoin wallet to make sending money to people as simple and instant as a few keystrokes.
 There’s no login process, and the person you’re sending a tip to doesn’t even need to have a Bitcoin wallet or ChangeTip account (yet).

-It’s very simple to get started and the ChangeTip website does a fantastic job of explaining proper usage.
+It’s very simple to get started and the ChangeTip website [No Longer Available] does a fantastic job of explaining proper usage.

 The first step to using ChangeTip is to link your Reddit account to the ChangeTip website.
 After that, all you’ve got to do is leave a comment reply to anyone you’d like to tip on Reddit and mention the tip amount and ChangeTip’s Reddit username.
 That user will then be contacted by ChangeTip via a private message and explained how they can collect their tip.